braeden/movie_magic/README.md

 # movie_magic
-Captures a small slice from movie frames and combines to create a beautiful piece of art.
+Captures a small slices or colors from movie frames and combines them to create a beautiful pieces of art.

 ## See [instructions.md](/instructions.md) to do it yourself.